bencarlson/Sitecore-Commerce-v902-Scaled-Installation/README.md

 Once the certificate is created, export it and keep it available for later install into CM/CD Deploy-Sitecore-Commerce-Engine - Run this script on each machine hosting a commerce engine.
 Delete unwanted sites.

+In the Module file: c:\deploy_xc\Modules\DeployCommerceDatabase\DeployCommerceDatabase.psm1 - update the UserAccount, connection strings, usernames, etc. These are hardcoded, and use WindowsAuth, not SQL Auth.

 ```powershell
 .\Deploy-Sitecore-Commerce-Engine
 ```